 Anatomy of the neck

 When the bones (vertebrae) in the neck are not supporting your head adequately, this will affect the nerves, muscles and blood flow to your head.
 Quite often in headaches, the veins and arteries within the brain and skull are inflamed, compressed or stretched.
-Thus causing pain to be experienced around the head.
+Thus causing pain around the head.

 Types of headaches

 There are a number of different types that people frequently experience.
 These include:

-Cluster headaches – These excruciating types of pain in the head usually occur on one side of the head only, lasting anywhere from 15 minutes to 3 hours.
+Cluster headaches are excruciating types of pain in the head.
+They usually occur on one side of the head, lasting anywhere from 15 minutes to 3 hours.
 They can recur regularly, even several times per day over a certain length of time.
-In turn they may be followed by a headache-free period of months or even years.
+In turn a headache-free period of months or even years may occur.
 One or both eyes may also experience redness and watering.
 These headaches are generally more prevalent in men than in women.

-Migraines – The irritating and very painful migraine is a severe type of headache, which occurs three times as often in women than in men.
+Migraines are irritating and a very painful type of headache.
+It occurs three times as often in women than in men.
 Medical experts have found that genes can play a role.
-Studies have also shown that brain cell activity can affect blood vessel and nerve cell function which can lead to the migraine.
-Other triggers may include sudden changes in hormones, caused by stress, or altered eating and sleeping patterns.
+Studies have also shown that brain cell activity can affect blood vessels and nerve cell function which can lead to the migraine.
+Other triggers may include sudden changes in hormones, stress, or altered eating and sleeping patterns.

-Tension headaches – The most common type, they usually feel like a constant dull aching or pressure on both sides of the head or at the back of the head and neck, instead of a throbbing pain.
+Tension headaches are the most common type.
+They usually feel like a constant dull aching or pressure on both sides of the head or at the back of the head and neck, instead of a throbbing pain.
 Triggers include stress, anxiety, poor posture and jaw clenching (either while someone is asleep or awake).
 They can become chronic if left untreated.